aatxe/irc/README.md

 cargo run --example convertconf -- -i client_config.json -o client_config.toml
 ```

 Note that the formats are automatically determined based on the selected file extensions.
 This
-tool should make it easy for users to migrate their old configurations to TOML.
+tool should make it easier for users to migrate their old configurations to TOML.

 ## Contributing
 the irc crate is a free, open source library that relies on contributions from its maintainers,